vectordotdev/vector/website/docs/reference/sinks/gcp_bigquery.md

   unit={null}
   >

-# GOOGLE_APPLICATION_CREDENTIALS
+### GOOGLE_APPLICATION_CREDENTIALS

-The filename for a Google Cloud service account credentials JSON file used to authenticate access to the bigquery project, dataset, and table.
+The filename for a Google Cloud service account credentials JSON file used to authenticate access to the BigQuery project, dataset, and table.

  See [GCP Authentication](#gcp-authentication) for more info.